Prompting-based Temporal Domain Generalization: Related Work

-DG is essential for scenarios where domain adaptation comes short, and models must excel across unseen domains with diverse data distributions.
-However, most existing DG methods target categorical-indexed domains for categorical tasks.
-Temporal Domain Generalization (DG) is a lesser-explored area that deals with the ongoing changes in distribution, referred to as concept drift.
-Standard DG techniques aren't easily adjustable to handle temporal DG scenarios.
-Unlike regular DG, which aims for generalized representations across different domains, temporal DG focuses more on capturing the domain data's temporal dynamics.
-The GI~\cite{nasery2021training} method uses adversarial training to generalize over time, altering the leaky ReLU activation for time dependence.
-However, its adversarial nature limits its efficiency with larger datasets or models.
-DRAIN~\cite{bai2023temporal}, a recent temporal DG approach, generates future model weights based on previous domains data but is inefficient in terms of parameters.
-Generating weights for state-of-the-art network architectures, like transformers, becomes challenging.
-Most existing works demonstrate efficacy only in classification and regression, neglecting other applications, underscoring the need for a more versatile temporal DG framework.
+Traditional DG methods are designed for categorical domains.
+Temporal DG is a nascent area that addresses ongoing changes in the data distribution over time, referred to as concept drift.
+Unlike standard DG, which aims for generalized representations across different domains, temporal DG focuses on capturing the temporal dynamics of the data, enabling generalization to unseen future temporal domains.
+The Gradient Interpolation (GI)~\cite{nasery2021training} method uses adversarial training to generalize over time, altering the leaky ReLU activation for time dependence.
+The state-of-the-art temporal DG approach, Drift-Aware Dynamic Neural Networks (DRAIN)~\cite{bai2023temporal}, captures how data distributions and network weights evolve over time and predicts effective network weights for future domains.
+Instead of generating an entire set of network weights, our approach generates a set of \emph{prompts}: learnable vectors that are appended to the network input.
+We show in the experiments how this provides a significantly more parameter-efficient solution, making temporal DG accessible to larger state-of-the-art architectures such as Transformers, without loss in generalization performance.

 \mysubsubsection{Prompting Mechanism} The concept of prompt-based learning has gained significant traction in the field of natural language processing (NLP) for adapting pre-trained language models (PLMs) to various downstream tasks.
 This framework involves conditioning the model with additional instructions to perform specific tasks.
-Elmo (\cite{peters-etal-2018-deep}), Bert (\cite{devlin2018bert}), and~\cite{brown_2020_gpt3} introduced the approach of fine-tuning PLMs for downstream tasks through fixed prompting functions.
-This technique has succeeded particularly in few-shot classification tasks like sentiment analysis and natural language inference (\cite{gao-etal-2021-making,liu2021gpt}, where manually designed prompts were employed.
+Elmo \cite{peters-etal-2018-deep}, Bert \cite{devlin2018bert}, and~\cite{brown_2020_gpt3} introduced the approach of fine-tuning PLMs for downstream tasks through fixed prompting functions.
+This technique has succeeded particularly in few-shot classification tasks like sentiment analysis and natural language inference \cite{gao-etal-2021-making,liu2021gpt}, where manually designed prompts were employed.